Ever wondered how to sell on Amazon?

 The journal has 5 lined sheets, followed by 5 blank sheets, repeating throughout.
 I wanted the journal to have both blank and lined pages for writing and drawing.
 I imagined myself writing a few pages, then doodling a bit, then writing some more.
 Flitting back and forth between the two like the left-brained type I am.
 I hadn’t seen any other journal with both types of pages like that before.

 Originally, the journal had mandala images and positive quotes scattered among the lined/unlined pages.
 My original vision was of creating a whole line of journals with different themes, the mandala theme being the first.
 But in the end, I removed the images and quotes.
 I imagined that my customer might find those elements distracting, so I decided to keep the journal pages simple.
-The inside cover is bright pink as you can see below.
+The mandala cover remains.

 Before and during the process of finding a manufacturer, I did a lot of research on how to sell on Amazon including much time listening to the My Wife Quit Her Job podcast.
 What a wealth of information!
 Huge fan of Steve Chou!
 His podcast rocks!
 I also read tons of information about blogging.